Xilinx/mlir-aie/docs/buildHostLin.md

    3. [...building and executing host (x86) code and device (NPU) code.](#build-and-run-host-part)

 > Be advised that some of the potential steps (Linux kernel compilation and installing AIE Tools from Vitis™) may take hours.
-If you decide to build mlir-aie from source, this will also take a long time as it contains an LLVM build.
+If you decide to build mlir-aie and/or LLVM from source, this will also take time, especially the LLVM build.
 Allocate enough time and patience.
 Once done, you will have an amazing toolchain allowing you to harness this great hardware at your hands.

 ## Prerequisites

 ### Install AIETools

-#### Option A - Supporting AMD Ryzen™ AI with AIE-ML (AIE2) and AIE2P: Install AMD Vitis™ AIE Essentials
+#### Option A - Supporting AMD Ryzen™ AI with AMD XDNA™/AIE-ML (AIE2) and AMD XDNA™ 2 (AIE2P): Install AMD Vitis™ AIE Essentials

 1. Install Vitis™ AIE Essentials from [Ryzen AI Software 1.3 Early Accesss](https://account.amd.com/en/member/ryzenai-sw-ea.html#tabs-a5e122f973-item-4757898120-tab).
 We will assume you use the installation directory, `/tools/ryzen_ai-1.3.0/vitis_aie_essentials`.